At Aira, we want three things from you:

 Role model of our culture, values and behaviours

-Since day 1 of Aira, culture has been central to everything we do.
+Since day one of Aira, culture has been central to everything we do.
 Everyone who works at Aira is expected to not only contribute to our culture and help it develop, they’re also expected to be role models of it - something that is very important as we grow and hire more people who step into our culture.

 Day-to-day, this means that you embrace all of the behaviours that have made Aira what it is.
 From taking ownership of tasks and problems, through to supporting your team however you can and giving feedback.